drewelewis/ai-prod-support-assistant/README.md

 # AI Production Support Assistant

-A sophisticated AI-powered assistant built with Azure OpenAI and LangGraph to streamline production support workflows for development teams.
-This intelligent agent combines conversational AI with powerful integrations to GitHub and Elasticsearch, enabling support staff and developers to quickly diagnose issues, search code repositories, and analyze application logs.
+A sophisticated AI-powered assistant built with Azure OpenAI and available in two implementations: **Semantic Kernel** (recommended) and **LangGraph** (legacy).
+This intelligent agent streamlines production support workflows by combining conversational AI with powerful integrations to GitHub, Elasticsearch, and ServiceNow, enabling support staff and developers to quickly diagnose issues, search code repositories, analyze application logs, and manage support cases.

 ## 🎯 Overview